RetroDECK/ES-DE/THEMES-DEV.md

     - This property makes it possible to size the background relative to the overall item size.
 This is mostly useful when combined with the `selectorImage` property.
     - Minimum value is `0.2` and maximum value is `1`
     - Default is `1`
+* `backgroundCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the image defined by `backgroundImage`.
+The radius is a percentage of the screen width and not directly related to the image size.
+This makes it possible to apply identically sized corners regardless of image dimensions.
+The size is calculated internally with `itemScale` and `backgroundRelativeScale` set to `1`.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the width or height.
+It means that setting this property sufficiently high will turn a perfectly square image into a perfectly round one.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
 * `backgroundColor` - type: COLOR
     - Applies a color shift or draws a colored rectangle.
 If an image has been defined using the `backgroundImage` property then each pixel of that image is multiplied by this color value.
 For example, an all-white image with `FF0000` applied would become completely red.
 You can also control the transparency of the image by setting the value to for example `FFFFFFAA`.
 This keeps all pixels at their normal color and only affects the alpha channel.
 If no background image has been defined, then a colored rectangle will be drawn instead.
 * `backgroundColorEnd` - type: COLOR